• Register Now for a Free Account!

 • Port Expenses – excursions, meals, snacks, shopping / souvenirs

-• The Unexpected Expenses - it is recommended to give yourself a 10% cushion on your overall budget for unexpected and spontaneous expenses
+• The Unexpected Expenses – it is recommended to give yourself a 10–20% cushion on your overall budget for unexpected and spontaneous expenses, such as medical issues, lost items, or last-minute add-ons.

 Medical Insurance